blakeblackshear/frigate/docs/docs/integrations/plus.md

 Models are downloaded into the `/config/model_cache` folder and only downloaded if needed.

-You can override the labelmap for Frigate+ models like this:
+If needed, you can override the labelmap for Frigate+ models.
+This is not recommended as renaming labels will break the Submit to Frigate+ feature if the labels are not available in Frigate+.

 ```yaml
 model: